-We hypothesized that sugar intake was fueling up the increased abundance of few bacteria, hence the microbiota diversity is dropping.
-We then looked into what bacteria abundance is mostly negatively associated with diversity.
-The result showed that Enterococcus was the mostly negatively correlated at a genus level (Fig. 3A) (Spearman correlation rho: -0.32, FDR: 1.56e-23) (Full results shown in Fig. S7).
-We then applied the same model setup to investigate dietary effects on abundances of Enterococcus (Fig. 3B), as well as the most abundant bacterial genera (Fig. S8).
-In the opposite direction of the estimated effect of sweets on bacterial ɑ diversity, we found that under the exposure to antibiotics sweets consumption correlated positively with relative abundance of Enterococcus (median: 0.67, 95% CI: (-0.01, 1.33)), which comprises the pathobiont species E. faecium that frequently dominates the microbiome during HCT, and during such blooms can translocate from the dysbiotic gut to cause nosocomial bacteremia in hospitalized patients(Bernard-Raichon et al., 2022; Taur et al., 2012; Ubeda et al., 2010).
+We hypothesized that sugar intake during antibiotic-induced microbiome perturbation may particularly favor expansion of few bacteria, hence exacerbating diversity loss.
+We therefore ranked bacterial relative abundance correlations with diversity and found Enterococcus relative abundance mostly negatively associated with diversity (Fig. 3A) (Spearman correlation rho: -0.32, FDR: 1.56e-23) (Full results shown in Fig. S7).
+We then applied our model to investigate dietary effects on abundances of Enterococcus (Fig. 3B), as well as the most abundant bacterial genera (Fig. S8).
+In support of our hypothesis, we found that sweets consumption correlated positively with relative abundance of Enterococcus during antibiotic exposure(median: 0.67, 95% CI: (-0.01, 1.33)).

 Our results thus suggested a model whereby antibiotic-induced microbiome injury, in the form of a-diversity loss and pathobiont expansion, could be exacerbated by the consumption of sweets.
 To test this hypothesis, we adopted a previously established experimental approach (CITE) to study the expansion of the pathobiont E. faecium: we treated mice with a cocktail of biapenem (Fig. 3C), which enables the bloom of E. faecium without a complete depletion of the commensal microbiota and provided mice with sucrose in the gel vehicle in addition to their regular chow diet.
-To track each individual mouse’s change in colony counts over time, the trapezoidal area under the curve (AUC) values were generated.
+To track Enterococcus populations over time, we the trapezoidal area under the colony forming unit (CFU) curve (AUC).
 The vehicle alone, with or without sucrose did not affect the expansion of E. faecium in absence of antibiotic treatment.
-However, when we treated mice with biapenem first, E. faecium colony forming units (CFUs per gram stool) in fecal pellets increased significantly after antibiotic exposure (p= 7.4e-5).
-In support of our model of diet-induced exacerbation of pathobiont blooms, Enterococcus expansion was also observed with the additional sucrose diet and, strikingly, this amplified the pathobiont expansion significantly (p=0.028) over the chow diet alone.
-Taken together, our results provide evidence that consumption of dietary sugars, in the form of sweets food items, during or after antibiotic exposures is associated with decreased microbiome diversity and could increase E. faecium expansion in a dedicated mouse model.
+However, when we treated mice with biapenem first, E. faecium CFUs per gram of fecal pellet increased significantly after antibiotic exposure (p= 7.4e-5).
+In support of our hypothesis—that sweets intake during antibiotic exposure exacerbate pathobiont domination—we indeed observed a significant increase in Enterococcus CFUs when fed the sucrose diet during antibiotic exposure (p=0.028).
+Taken together, our results provide observational evidence that consumption of dietary sugars, in the form of sweets food items, during or after antibiotic exposure decreases microbiome diversity and increases E. faecium expansion, a novel microbiome-diet dynamic that we validated in vivo.

 Discussion: